marschall/exception-counter/README.md

 Also contains an MBean that can be used for monitoring.

+### How do I run it?

+Adding `-agentpath:/path/to/agent` is the simplest way to do it.

 ### Why a JMTI agent and not bytecode instrumentation?

 A JMTI agent has several advantages over bytecode instrumentation:

- - It also reports exceptions raised by the VM (eg. `NullPointerException` or `ArithmeticException`) or native code `IOException`.
+ - It also reports exceptions raised by the VM (eg. `NullPointerException` or `ArithmeticException`) or native code (eg. `IOException`).
- - It should be a lot faster.
+ - It should have a much smaller overhead.
  - It less intrusive for things like debugging.
  - It is unaffected by class file format changes.

 ### How long until the 32bit counter overflows?

-You can have 60 exceptions per second after a year.
+With 60 exceptions per second after a year.

 ### Why also reporting caught exceptions?